mikey084/TutorialDataStruct/Tutorial1.md

+###Diagram A
 In the diagram above the graph traversal begins at the root node "s" and push "s" into the Queue.
 Root node "s" will then be popped off the queue.

+###Diagram B, C
 current Queue contents [s] to []
 "s" neighbors node 1 and node 2 will then be traversed and pushed in the queue and marked as visited.
 [2,1]

+###Diagram D+
 node 1 will be popped from the Queue and it's neighbors will be traversed and placed into the queue if they have not been visited. node 3 will be marked as visited and pushed into the queue.
 [3,2]
 and so on.

 Following this general pattern each node's neighbors will be explored before proceeding to the Neighbor's neighbors due to the nature of using a Queue.
+And here you have it, Breadth First Search.